 - Seek the assistance of an International Board Certified Lactation Consultant (IBCLC) ASAP to fix the latch and rule out any other problems.

-- Ask your Midwife, OB, or IBCLC if All Purpose Nipple Cream, a prescription strength nipple cream, is right for you.
+- Ask your Midwife, OB, or IBCLC if All Purpose Nipple Ointment, a prescription strength nipple cream, is right for you.

-- Allow open air time to nipple whenever possible if it feels good.
+- Allow nipples to be exposed to open air whenever possible if it feels good.
 If it is more painful to have them open to air, apply a clean breast pad and a well-fitting bra.

-CARE FOR SORE, CRACKED NIPPLES: If you have ANY open wounds on your nipples, follow these guidelines:
+If you have any open wounds on your nipples, follow these guidelines:

 - Always wash your hands before touching your nipples!